-This page has information on what you need to bring to the FAST CAT 101 seminar, as well as the Agenda.
+This page has information on the FAST CAT 101 seminar, what to take to a Fast CAT event, and FAST CAT 401: How to get the fastest times!
 We will add other features as we find them helpful.

 Things to bring to a FAST CAT 101 Seminar